cssartori/pdptw-instances/instances/README.md

 ## Download

-The instances now have an official dataset in Mendeley Data, which includes an associated permanent link.
+The instances have an official dataset in Mendeley Data, which has a permanent link.
 All the instance files can be downloaded from:

 https://data.mendeley.com/datasets/wr2ct4r22f/2